(“Water on the Brain”)

 CONFIRMING THE CONDITION

-Post-mortem radiograph of a hydrocephalic puppy.
+Radiograph of a hydrocephalic puppy.

 Radiographs of the skull will show thin skull bones but to truly confirm the condition imaging of the brain is needed.
 This can be done by using ultrasound through the open fontanelle or CT or MRI.
+The size of the brain ventricles is examined and the presence of edema in the white matter is checked.
+If it is ultimately decided that the baby truly has a neurologic problem and all the signs of excessive cerebrospinal fluid are evident then treatment can be pursued.

 For a more permanent resolution, a shunt must be surgically placed.
 A shunt is a small tube that is surgically implanted in one of the brain’s ventricles.
 It siphons excess fluid away and drains it to another area of the body where it is harmless (such as the abdominal cavity).
 As the animal grows, “shunt revisions” are required to re-fit the shunt.
 If there is evidence of infection in the central nervous system, a shunt cannot be placed.
 This is because the placement of a foreign body (i.e. the shunt itself) will provide a shelter for the infection and the infection will never clear.
 The infection must be resolved before shunt placement.